 Although the FDA director has acknowledged that “nicotine in cigarettes is not directly responsible for the cancer, lung disease, and heart disease that kill hundreds of thousands of Americans each year” and “it’s the other chemical compounds in tobacco, and in the smoke created by setting tobacco on fire, that directly and primarily cause the illness and death, not the nicotine”, he still went on to say that “nicotine is astonishingly addictive”.
 This statement could actually be contradicted by years of research suggesting nicotine is not addictive when administered in it’s purest form and may even offer therapeutic benefits.
 Hopefully more positive research on nicotine will come to light now that it has become the FDA’s main focus in the regulation of tobacco products.

-The FDA and Flavored E Liquids
+FDA Regulations and Flavored E Liquids

 One part of the comprehensive plan that remains unclear and could be worrisome for the vaping industry is the FDA’s stance on flavored tobacco products.
 Vaping opponents continue to claim that flavored e-liquids target children and have continued to push the FDA to look into a flavor ban, which may be one of the reasons Gottlieb stated that he is asking the Center for Tobacco Products “to develop an Advance Notice of Proposed Rulemaking to address the issue of flavored tobacco products and kids.”
 However, Gottlieb also stated that the FDA does intend to “seek public comment on the role that flavors (including menthol) in tobacco products play in attracting youth and may play in helping some smokers switch to potentially less harmful forms of nicotine delivery“, so it is hopeful that the focus will be on regulating the naming and marketing of flavored e-liquids, rather than prohibiting non-tobacco flavors that former smokers attribute to their success in quitting smoking.